Policies

 EDITORIAL POLICY

-With a multidisciplinary vocation and scope, it publishes scientific articles technical-scientific articles, and theoretical or applied studies, resulting from original research, in different fields and scientific areas, namely those corresponding to the fields of teaching and research developed in Portugal and abroad.
+With a multidisciplinary vocation and scope, it publishes scientific articles, technical-scientific articles, and theoretical or applied studies resulting from original research in different scientific fields and areas, namely those corresponding to the fields of teaching and research developed in Portugal and abroad.
 The editorial policy follows the Principles of Transparency and Good Practice in Academic Publishing of the COPE: Committee on Publication Ethics and the criteria of the Directory of Open Access Journals - DOAJ, at no cost to the author or the reader.
 The reviewing process will be integrally managed in a double-blind review system, preserving the identity of authors and reviewers.
-Millennium is guided by the principle that scientific facts and opinions must be separated: the former are untouchable and the latter are free.
+Millenium - Journal of Education, Technologies and Health is guided by the principle that scientific facts and opinions must be separated: the former are untouchable, and the latter is free.
 This publication is independent of political and economic power and any pressure group, identifying itself with democratic, pluralist, and solidary values.
 In carrying out its activity, the journal is strictly ruled by the ethical and deontological norms of scientific and research activities and journalism.
-It defends the pluralism of opinion, without prejudice to being able to take its positions.
+It defends the pluralism of opinion without prejudice to being able to take its positions.

 PEER REVIEW POLICY